 - 1. Select your filters.
 You can filter by:

 - Environment

-- Template

 - Application owner, or groups of application owners

 - Integration type (OAuth and OIDC or SAML)

-- Managed (applications created from or promoted to PingCentral environments), and Unmanaged (applications that reside in verified PingAccess or PingFederate environments.)
+- Templates

 - Outdated templates

+- Type.
+Applications can be managed (applications created from or promoted to PingCentral environments), unmanaged (applications that reside in verified PingAccess or PingFederate environments), or you can select All to view all applications at once.
+Managed applications initially display by default.